agueguen-LR/WordPuzzle/README.md

 You can then use the addLanguageToDatabase.py as an example.

+## PHP files

+#### loadPuzzle.php
+This file takes the following parameters:

+- type :
+  - 1 : size 13.6
+  - 2 : size 6.7
+- lang :
+  - EN : English
+  - FR : French

+The file will return a JSON containing:
+- the ID of the puzzle
+- the letters
+- the XY location of each word and if it's vertical or not
+- the length of each word

+#### verification.php
+This file takes the word played by the player as a string and the ID of the current puzzle.
+It will return, if the word exists, the XY of the word and if it's vertical.
+If it doesn't exist, it will return false.

 ## Roadmap
 Fully functional, additional functionalities added on a case-by-case basis